Ph.D., M.S.W., University of Utah. M.S., B.A., B.S., Miami University

 M.S.W., The Ohio State University

-B.S.U.S., University of Cincinnati, M.P.A., The Ohio State University
+PhD Michigan State University, MS University of Tennessee, BS The Ohio State University

 Obi is a 2nd year Ph.D. student who is studying Kinesiology with a cognate in pedagogy and youth sport.
 Obi has previous experience in sport working as the OSU Men’s Soccer team manager and a youth soccer coach at various locations for the past 10 years.
 Obi also worked as an Ohio State Master of Sport Coaching graduate assistant.
 His favorite sport is soccer and he hopes to have a career within academia or a national governing organization after graduation.

 Olivia is a first year MSW student at The Ohio State University and is graduate intern with CAYCI and LiFEsports.
 She completed her Bachelors of Science in Radiation Therapy at Ohio State in 2017.
 After graduation, Olivia spent three years at Pelotonia as a Community Coordinator supporting fundraising, recruitment, and community engagement.
 She then spent a year as a Development Manager for Hands On Nashville, leading revenue generating activities and cultivating funding relationships for the organization to respond to four devastating disasters in 2020 and 2021.
 Olivia is interested utilizing her community collaboration and relationship-building skills to focus on creating programming for positive youth development and young adult achievement.